diarmuidbrady/ca4016_application_domains/README.md

 ### Fitbit Data
 This data is exported from Fitbit from 30/09/2022 to 25/11/2022 and saved locally.
-It includes both activity (Steps, Heart rate, Activity Minutes etc.) and Sleep tracking data (Total Sleep Time, Wakefulness After Sleep Onset etc.)
+It includes both activity (Steps, Heart rate, Activity Minutes etc.) and Sleep tracking data (Total Sleep Time, Wakefulness After Sleep Onset).

 ### CBT Thought Diary Data
 This is exported in bulk as text file from the phone app and saved to iCloud storage.